Bears vs. Gauchos: First Round Betting Trends, Record ATS, Home/Road Splits

 |132.7

-- Baylor is 6-4 against the spread and 6-4 overall in its past 10 games.
+- Baylor is 6-4 against the spread and 6-4 overall in its last 10 contests.

-- The Bears have gone over the total in six of their past 10 games.
+- Six of Bears' last 10 outings have gone over the total.

-- UCSB is 5-5 against the spread and 7-3 overall in its last 10 games.

 - Baylor is 15-9 against the spread and 18-6 overall when scoring more than 65.6 points.